Shopify/pitchfork/README.md

 ## When to Use

-Pitchfork isn't inherently better than other Ruby application servers, it mostly focus on different tradeoffs.
+Pitchfork isn't inherently better than other Ruby application servers; it mostly focuses on different tradeoffs.

 If you are fine with your current server, it's best to stick with it.